 Fort Hunter Park is a part of the Dauphin County Parks and Recreation system.
-As such, the County of Dauphin has set rules and policies that govern the use of Fort Hunter Park.
+The County of Dauphin has set rules and policies that govern the use of the Park.
 For everyone’s safety and enjoyment, all visitors are asked to abide by the following park rules and procedures.
+Dogs are welcome but must be leashed!

 County of Dauphin, PA Ordinance # 2-95